Sirr family of Stillorgan

 on 7 Jan 1841 at his house in the lower Castle-yard and was buried at St Werburgh a

-week later but the headstone visable for his father who died in 1799.
+week later but the headstone visible is for his father who died in 1799.

 for sale in Manchester in 1843, it was advertised as including works by Joshua